adn770/ppdf/docs/design-dmap.md

     -   Accepts a `MapData` object and style parameters.
     -   Renders objects in a sequence that respects their type and `z-order` property to ensure correct layering (e.g., water is drawn below columns).
-    -   Procedurally draws all `mapObjects`, including stylized `Feature`s.
+    -   Procedurally draws all `mapObjects`, including stylized `Feature`s and `EnvironmentalLayer`s like water with a curvy ripple effect.

 #### 3.3.1.
 Render Style Specification
 This section defines the target visual style for the SVG output.

 -   **Color Palette**:
     -   **Background**: `#EDE0CE` (A light parchment color).
-    -   **Room Fill**: `#F7EEDE` (A slightly lighter parchment/off-white).
+    -   **Room Fill**: `#FFFFFF` (White).
     -   **Wall & Detail Lines**: `#000000` (Black).
     -   **Shadow/Offset**: `#999999` (A dark gray for the drop shadow effect).
-    -   **Glow/Underlayer**: `#C9C1B1` (A light gray-brown for a soft border effect).
+    -   **Glow/Underlayer**: `#C0C0C0` (A light gray for a soft border effect).

--   **Layering and Effects**: The final look is achieved through three distinct layers rendered from bottom to top: Shadow, Glow/Underlayer, and Main.
+-   **Layering and Effects**: The final look is achieved through multiple distinct layers rendered from bottom to top: Shadow, Glow/Underlayer, Room Fill, and Main Walls.

 -   **Border Hatching**:
-    -   An **optional** feature, disabled by default, controlled by the `--hatching` CLI flag.
+    -   An **optional** feature, controlled by the `--hatching` CLI flag, which accepts `sketch` or `stipple` styles.
-    -   When enabled, a series of procedurally generated, slightly randomized, short black lines are drawn around the exterior perimeter of all rendered polygons.
+    -   When enabled, a series of procedurally generated, slightly randomized lines or dots are drawn around the exterior perimeter of all rendered polygons.

 ---

 ## 4. The Analysis Pipeline

-The `dmap` analysis engine is a **region-first** pipeline.
+The `dmap` analysis engine is an object-oriented, **region-first** pipeline, orchestrated by the `MapAnalyzer` class.
 It isolates the main dungeon area(s) before performing a detailed, multi-pass color analysis.
 This ensures that the analysis is focused only on relevant map data, leading to much higher accuracy.